×

 • LIVE process instances and data are kept indefinitely.

-Collection Limits
+MongoDB Collection Limits

-The following limits are set for collections:
+The following limits are set for MongoDB collections:

 Email Recipient Limit